 There has been nothing short of amazing performances broadcasted of athletes breaking records and working their way to the podium.
 But, leave it to the media to take away the glory from certain athletes by diluting their performances with sexist comments.
 By certain athletes I, of course, mean women.

 Sexism has found a way through the eyes of the media to make a home at the Olympics.
 I honestly am appalled at the numerous accounts of sexist remarks that have been made to these women that have fought their way to success on their own.
+This is unfortunate to hear, especially when the Olympics are supposed to be celebrating the best athletes in the world.
+Many of the public rally behind this event to try and support their country’s athletes.
+Some even install fiberglass flagpoles to fly their national flag in honor of this sporting event.
+Whilst people are still doing that, there is some sexism beginning to creep into this event.

 Accreditation Gone WRONG.